arunmano121/housing/README_mortgage_calculator.md

   using percentage like 20%.
 * Loan term: specify number of years of the loan period - typically 30 years, or 15 years, etc.
+* Loan type: Regular or Interest only - both options are allowed and the schedule of payments and amortization table are accordingly calculated.
 * HOA/Mello-Roos: Monthly HOA and Mello-Roos.
 Typically, varies between $0 for older properties to as much as $1000 for newer properties and communities.
 * Maintenance: Monthly maintenance charges.
 Typically, varies between $350 to